 - Socca – this chickpea flatbread is a fun gluten-free alternative, it’s slightly crispy, too!

 Tips for Assembling a Mezze Platter

-When you create any type of snack or grazing board, it’s important to remember the first key rule: there are no rules.
+When you create any type of grazing board, it’s important to remember the first key rule: there are no rules.
 Yes, there are guidelines for making the board as visually appealing as possible, but truly, there are no rules, and you can add whatever you want to nosh on.